Coline Devillard

 Coline Devillard (born 9 October 2000) is a French artistic gymnast.
-Devillard is the 2022 World bronze medalist, the 2017 European Champion, and the 2019 European silver medalist on vault.
-She was the first French female gymnast to win the European title on vault.
-Additionally she was part of the French team that won silver at the 2018 European Championships which was France's best European team finish ever.
+Devillard is the 2022 World bronze medalist, the 2017, 2023, 2024 European champion and the 2019 European silver medalist on vault.
+She is the first and only French female gymnast to win the European title on vault.
+Additionally she was part of the French teams that won silver at the 2018 European Championships and bronze at the 2023 World Championships.
+She competed in the 2024 Summer Olympics.

 Personal life

-Coline Devillard was born in Saint-Vallier, Drôme, France, on 9 October 2000.
+Coline Devillard was born in Saint-Vallier, Saône-et-Loire, France, on 9 October 2000.
 Her hobbies include shopping, and she hopes to become a fitness trainer.

 Junior career

-2012-2013
+2012–2013

 Devillard's international debut was at the 2012 Élite Gym Massilia where she placed sixth with her team and fifteenth in the all-around.
 She did not compete during the 2013 season.

 2014

 Devillard competed at the French National Championships and finished eighth in the all-around with a score of 49.500.
 She competed at the International Tournoi Combs-la-Ville and won gold on vault and beam and won bronze with the team.
 Additionally, she placed fifth in the all-around and fourth on floor.